Polishing (Togi in Japanese)

 Another example of the classical style polishing

 In the classical style polishing, the hamon is not enhanced so we can see its' true color.
-This dim hamon means a little lower edge holding than the bright one.
 It is this clarity of polish in the classical style that allows us to determine the hardness of the edge.

 => Episodes by Kokaji, an interesting story of polishing styles